DJKozak/djkozak.github.io/README.txt

 index - images are not centered since we only have three (instead of four) index - h1 font size is too large on big view

-all carousels - See the class lecture about carousels and follow the usability guidelines all carousels - style all the images -- maybe as thumbnails, at least provide some sort of decent margin
+all carousels - See the class lecture about carousels and follow the usability guidelines - turn off the automatic start feature all carousels - style all the images -- maybe as thumbnails, at least provide some sort of decent margin

 timeline - Use a smaller number of years than originally (don't have time to do it all for the class)